 ventilation is, by-the-way, a good feature to introduce in all

 traps.)
-Having made or selected a suitable box--say, fourteen or
+Having made or selected a suitable box--s

 more inches wide, provided with a cover, working on a hinge--proceed